Is it Illegal to Drive While High in California?

 - The defendant’s manner of speaking towards an office;

 - The defendant’s performance on Field Sobriety Tests (or refusal to participate in them);

 - The presence of marijuana or paraphernalia in the defendant’s car or on their person; and

 - Physical symptoms of intoxication, including dilated pupils, rapid breathing/heart rate, marijuana odor, red eyes and slowed reaction time;

 What if I have Been Wrongfully Accused of Driving While High?

-Because of the general unreliability of conventional marijuana tests, there may come a time where you are wrongfully accused of driving while high.
+Because of the general unreliability of conventional marijuana tests, there may come a time where you are wrongfully accused of drugged driving.
 Perhaps you tested positive for cannabis in a blood test, when in reality you were completely sober at the time of being pulled over.

 Barring any other unsafe driving practices punishable by a misdemeanor or felony, you may be able to have your marijuana-related driving offense dismissed if the prosecution cannot prove that you were intoxicated at the time of your traffic incident.

 The Law Office of Amy Chapman has an extensive understanding of California’s DUI laws, especially as they pertain to marijuana use after Proposition 64.
 We are fully committed to providing the legal assistance you need—especially during a wrongful accusation—to allow you to maintain your driving record and avoid costly fees and potential jail time.
 If you or a loved one has been wrongfully accused of driving while intoxicated under the effects of cannabis, contact us today to discuss your legal options.